-Most PhD students' funding will finish at the end of the third year.
-Some tenth term funding may be available from Colleges and from the Cambridge Trusts for those supported by the Gates Cambridge Trust, the Cambridge International Scholarship Scheme (CISS) or Cambridge Home and EU Scholarship Scheme (CHESS).
+Most PhD students' scholarships will finish at the end of the ninth term though some will continue for a further 6 months.
+Some 'tenth term' funding may be available from Colleges and from the Cambridge

+Trusts for those supported by the Gates Cambridge Trust, and the Cambridge International Scholarship Scheme (CISS).
 Applications should be made directly to the Colleges or Cambridge Trusts.

-A few students, notably EPSRC iCASE, will continue to receive maintenance funding for a further six months.
-Hardship funding may be also available from the department.
+Hardship funding may be also available from the College and department.
 Applications should be made in the first instance to the Postgraduate Education Manager.
 Applications will be considered on a case-by-case basis and are at the discretion of the department.
+Students applying for overrun funding should include: